 Who Will Be Replacing Chadwick Boseman?

-Chadwick’s role as King T’Challa will not be recast for Black Panther 2, Disney confirmed in December 2020 during Disney Investor Day.
-“Honoring Chadwick Boseman’s legacy & portrayal of T’Challa, @MarvelStudios will not recast the character, but will explore the world of Wakanda & the rich characters introduced in the first film,” Disney tweeted.
+Chadwick’s role as King T’Challa was not recast for Black Panther 2, Disney confirmed in December 2020 during Disney Investor Day.
+“Honoring Chadwick Boseman’s legacy & portrayal of T’Challa, will not recast the character, but will explore the world of Wakanda & the rich characters introduced in the first film,” Disney tweeted.

 Black Panther 2, opening July 8, 2022, is being written & directed by Ryan Coogler.
 Honoring Chadwick Boseman’s legacy & portrayal of T’Challa, @MarvelStudios will not recast the character, but will explore the world of Wakanda & the rich characters introduced in the first film.